Welcome to MMA100 Week #2!!

-Need a recap of Week #1 – Go Here
+Do you need a recap of Week #1 – Go Here <–

-We will begin tonight class by recapping week #1’s introductions to the course as well as assignment #1 – our first assignment!
-The first assignment has 3 parts and I will be sharing a series of video tutorials during our Zoom time.
+We will begin tonight’s class by recapping week #1’s introductions to the course as well as jumping into assignment #1 – our first assignment!
+The first assignment has 3 parts and I will be sharing a series of tutorials during our Zoom time.
 I will give a demonstration on how to prepare your design layout, place and resize images, apply layers and also preparing your final designs for output on the web and in print.

-Remember, each assignment has its own page with all of the specifications needed to work on, complete and submit the assignment.
+Remember, each assignment will have its own page with all of the specifications needed to work on, complete and submit the assignment.
 Assignment #1 can be found here.

-* a Video tutorial from week #2’s Zoom class of assignment #1 – part 1 will be posted on the assignment #1 page**
+** a Video tutorial from week #2’s Zoom class of assignment #1 – part 1 will also be posted on the assignment #1 page after our class**

 Becoming familiar with terms and items like: “design briefs, project sheets and project specifications” are essential to the design industry.
 We will be come familiar with this process and following a simulation like experience 🙂